seangpachareonsub/honne/README.md

       })
 ```

-If 4+ questions are correctly answered which in turn creates a match between the two users the following happens:
+If 4+ questions are correctly answered then a match is created between the two users and the following happens:

 * Send `PATCH` request to `/api/users/<int:pk>` to update and modify both users' matches field to include one another.